amirmasoudabdol/eSS/README.md

 ## Enhanced Scatter Search In C

 This repository contains a C implementation of derivation of a Scatter Search algorithm developed by Mario Rodriguez-Fernandez et al. 2006.
-[1] The first implementation was in matlab in a so called “eSS” package which is not supported anymore; in fact, the improved and parallelise matlab version is now included in the package called AMIGO.
+[1] The first implementation was in Matlab in a so called “eSS” package which is not supported anymore; in fact, the improved and parallelized Matlab version is now included in the package called [AMIGO](http://www.iim.csic.es/~amigo/).
 The source code for improved eSS implementation is available in form of M-packages.
 The C version presented here is based on the latest changes to the algorithm in a  publication by Jose a.
 Egea et al, 2010.
 [2]

 ### Enhanced Scatter Search Algorithm

 Enhanced Scatter search is a meta heuristic population based algorithm with similarities to evolutionary strategies.
-The eSS is designed specifically for optimizing biological system and it achieved very good results which some of them are listed on ...
+The eSS is designed specifically for optimizing biological system and it achieved very good results.
+[1, 2]

-Let's start with pure Scatter Search algorithm.
-Scatter search is a working with the same population based principle as genetic and evolutionary algorithm with some variants in its selection and combination routine.
-Basically, what happens is that new children or candidate generates based on the linear combinations of its parents; and parents are selected by considering all the combination of the individual in a population or "Reference Set".
+General idea behind original Scatter Search algorithm is to start with relatively small population of Individuals and evolve from generation to generation by producing new offsprings using linear combination of Individuals in the population.
+The mentioned population set is called "Reference Set" in Scatter Search.

 The pure scatter search algorithm describes below: